-School Context and Curriculum Ethos
+School Context

 Foljambe Primary School is a mainstream school which is part of the Wickersley Partnership Trust.
+Within the school site is the Magna Lane Centre, an SEMH Integrated Resource.

 Our Vision and Ethos as a school is to create a climate where all learners are welcomed and are enabled to achieve their potential.
 We aim for our children to grow into confident, enthusiastic and happy learners who develop their abilities and talents to the full and achieve their very best.